 Welcome to Grand Vision Foundation

-ABOUT GRAND VISIONGrand Vision Foundation is the Friends' Group to the Warner Grand Theatre.
-We are a non profit volunteer-run 501(c)(3) organization.
+ABOUT GRAND VISIONGrand Vision Foundation is are a non profit 501(c)(3) organization.
 We produce live concerts, film screenings, performances and educational events at the historic Warner Grand Theatre, a 1,500 seat art deco movie palace and also at the Grand Annex, a 150-seat music listening room.
+We also run a robust arts education program called Meet the Music.
+Grand Vision is the Friends' Group to the Warner Grand Theatre.

 To inspire and engage the diverse Los Angeles Harbor/South Bay community through culturally inclusive arts and educational experiences centered on the historic Warner Grand Theatre and the Grand Annex in downtown San Pedro.
 Underlying Grand Vision’s efforts is our belief that local arts have the power to bridge cultural boundaries and unite our community.